awkward-py/awkwardpy-main/README.md

 - **React**: Utilized for building the user interface components, ensuring a modular and reusable codebase.
 - **CSS Modules**: Scoped CSS stylesheets to maintain component-level styling without global conflicts.
 - **Tailwind CSS**: For rapid prototyping and styling of components, ensuring a modern and visually appealing design.
-- **Formik**: Handling form state and validation for the contact form, simplifying the process of capturing user input.
 - **Vercel**: Deployed the website to Vercel for seamless integration with Next.js and automatic deployment on every commit.

 ## Getting Started